 This story recounts the legend as shared by a representative of the Tequila Regulatory Council (CRT), which is responsible for regulating and promoting Mexico's most famous liquor.
 Of course, as legends often go, there are a number of versions of the story; this is just one of them.

 The Aztec Legend of the Agave Plant and Tequila

-When the evil goddess found out, she got extremely mad and started to look for them.
-So they were forced to run from one place to another to hide from her.
+When Tzintzimitl found out, she got extremely mad and started to look for them.
+The couple was forced to run from one place to another to hide from her.
 One day they decided that because there was nowhere else to hide they would become trees.
-There were two trees, one beside the other one so that when there was wind their leaves could caress one another.
+The two trees stood side by side so that their leaves would caress one another whenever the wind blew.

-They lived like that, but the evil goddess kept up her search and sent out her light-devouring stars and finally, they found them.
-The evil goddess came down and there was a big fight in which Mayahuel was killed.
-When he found out, Quetzalcoatl was very, very mad and of course very, very sad.
-So he buried the remains of his lover then flew to the sky and killed the evil goddess.
+The evil goddess kept up her search and sent out her light-devouring stars who finally found them.
+Tzintzimitl came down and there was a big fight in which Mayahuel was killed.
+When he found out, Quetzalcoatl was angry and sad.
+He buried the remains of his lover then flew to the sky and killed the evil goddess.

 So the light came back to the earth but Quetzalcoatl had lost a loved one.
-Every night he would go to her grave and cry and cry.
+Every night he would go to her grave and cry.

 The other gods saw this and thought they should do something for him.
-A plant began to grow on the burial site and the gods gave special properties to that particular plant.
-They gave it some minor hallucinogenic properties which would comfort the soul of Quetzalcoatl.
-From then on he could drink the elixir that came from that plant and have comfort.
+A plant began to grow on the burial site.
+The gods gave this plant minor hallucinogenic properties which would comfort the soul of Quetzalcoatl.
+From then on he could drink the elixir that came from that plant and find comfort.

 That is how the Aztecs believed that the agave plant came to be and was given the properties found today in tequila: to comfort the soul of those who lost someone dear to their hearts.

 Mayahuel and Pulque